gtresquire/mongoScraper/README.md

 ## Installation

-Clone the repo to a directory on your local driv.
+Clone the repo to a directory on your local drive.
 Run `npm install`.
-The package.json will install the required modules to run the program.
+The package.json will install modules needed to run the program.

 ## What the app does